zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

   The service is not available.
-It might be removed by the Circuit Breaker or by requesting specific instance that is not available
+It is possible that the Circuit Breaker removed it, or because a specific instance was requested that is not available.

   **Action:**